imml3457/visual_top/README.md

 If you have any trouble please reach out

 It came to my attention after testing on different machines that the jpeg output seems to be cropped weird.
 I can add some pictures on my end.
+My system pretty much did not have much going on but running ps (but it gives a good example of what a loaded machine could look like.

 ![alt text](https://github.com/imml3457/visual_top/blob/master/temp1.jpg?raw=true)
 ![alt text](https://github.com/imml3457/visual_top/blob/master/temp2.jpg?raw=true)